 Dr. Mark Anderman

-Concurrent enrollment in MUSC 3A; AND MUSCP 11A or another appropriate piano course; AND eligibility for ENGL 100/ENGL 102/ESL 100.
+Concurrent enrollment in MUSC 3A; AND MUSCP 11A or another appropriate piano course.
 The Music Department strongly recommends that students NOT enroll concurrently in MUSC 1 and MUSC 2A/3A.

 Materials: Music staff paper